-You accrue paid sick leave if you are appointed to work at least 20 hours per week for at least 4.5 months.
-Students who are in positions where student status is a requirement don't earn sick leave.
+You accrue paid sick time off if you are appointed to work at least 20 hours per week for at least 4.5 months.
+Students who are in positions where student status is a requirement do not earn sick time off.
 For more information, please see the university's Handbook of Operating Procedures.

-You receive sick leave accrual on your first day of employment and on the first day of every month after.
-If you're on any type of paid leave on the first the month, you will receive your accrual for that month.
+You receive sick time off on your first day of employment and on the first day of every month after.
+If you're on any type of paid time off on the first the month, you will receive your accrual for that month.

-If you are appointed to work full-time (40 hours per week), you earn eight hours of sick leave for each month or fraction of a month.
-If you are appointed to work part-time (20 hours or more but less than 40 hours per week), you earn sick leave in proportion to your appointment.
-The amount of sick leave is determined by the percent time of your appointment on the first day of each month.
+If you are appointed to work full-time (40 hours per week), you earn eight hours of sick time off for each month or fraction of a month.
+If you are appointed to work part-time (20 hours or more but less than 40 hours per week), you earn sick time off in proportion to your appointment.
+The amount of sick time off is determined by the percent time of your appointment on the first day of each month.

-Sick leave is not subject to the new employee probationary period.
-You are eligible to use sick leave after your first day of employment.
-To request paid sick leave, follow your department’s time off request procedures and HOP 5-4210, Sick Leave.
+Sick time off is not subject to the new employee probationary period.
+You are eligible to use sick time off after your first day of employment.
+To request sick time off, follow your department’s time off request procedures and HOP 5-4210, Sick Leave.
 Absences lasting longer than three days or that are expected to happen on an intermittent basis for the same reason over a period of time may be eligible under the Family and Medical Leave Act (FMLA).
-You may request an FMLA packet at any time and/or your department will request HR Benefits & Leave Management to send you an FMLA packet based on your request to use sick leave.
-Unused sick leave carries forward into the next fiscal year.
+You may request an FMLA packet at any time and your department may request Leave Management to send you an FMLA packet based on your request to use sick leave.
+Unused sick time off carries forward into the next fiscal year.
 There is no limit to the number of hours you can carry from year to year.

-Sick Leave due to Incapacity Related to Pregnancy and Delivery
+Sick Time Off due to Incapacity Related to Pregnancy and Delivery

 The university does not have a separate maternity leave policy.
-An employee's incapacity due to pregnancy, for purposes of using sick leave, means an inability to perform duties caused or contributed to pregnancy, miscarriage, abortion, childbirth or recovery.
-The employee seeking to use sick leave to cover the incapacity must provide a licensed practitioner's certification that the incapacity causes the employee to be unable to work.
-This sick leave may be eligible for coverage under the FMLA and if so, will run concurrently.
-Sick leave may not be used once an employee has recovered from the temporary incapacity related to pregnancy.
-Usually, what this means is that you may use sick leave for prenatal appointments, complications during pregnancy and after the birth of a baby for up to six weeks for vaginal delivery or up to eight weeks for cesarean delivery.
-If you have serious complications after delivery, then sick leave may be used for the time period to recover from those complications.
-If sick leave exhausts prior to your period of recovery from birth, you may be eligible to continue on leave using unpaid FMLA or Parental Leave, as applicable.
+An employee's incapacity due to pregnancy, for purposes of using sick time off, means an inability to perform duties caused or contributed to pregnancy, miscarriage, abortion, childbirth or recovery.
+The employee seeking to use sick time off to cover the incapacity must provide a licensed practitioner's certification that the incapacity causes the employee to be unable to work.
+This sick time off may be eligible for coverage under the FMLA and if so, will run concurrently.
+Sick time off may not be used once an employee has recovered from the temporary incapacity related to pregnancy.
+Usually, what this means is that you may use sick time off for prenatal appointments, complications during pregnancy and after the birth of a baby for up to six weeks for vaginal delivery or up to eight weeks for cesarean delivery.
+If you have complications after delivery, then sick time off may be used for the time period to recover from those complications.

 Return to Work Certification